C2.2 Determine what needs to be added to or subtracted from addition and subtraction expressions to make them equivalent.

 To develop algebraic reasoning, it is also important for students to explore situations of inequality.
 These situations require the use of strategies to establish equality (make it true) and require a higher level of thinking (analysis).
 Restoring the equality of a situation is done first with concrete materials and then with symbols.

 Important!
-Students who use concrete materials to re-establish a situation of equality, compare quantities, explore situations of equivalence, then re-establish equality between quantities.
+Students should use concrete materials to re-establish an equality, compare quantities, explore equivalent relationships, then re-establish equality between quantities.

 Creating Situations of Equality with the Help of Concrete Materials